codelitt/pifacedigitalioArch/README.md

     $ ./install.sh

 Install script will ask you if you want to install dependency packages 3 times.
-Select "y" and hit enter for each.
+Select "y" and hit enter for each if the package has not been previously installed"

 If gpio-admin was installed then make sure to log out and then back in again.